happma/HRM/README.md

 [![codecov](https://codecov.io/gh/happma/HRM/branch/test/graph/badge.svg)](https://codecov.io/gh/happma/HRM)

 R package for analysing high-dimensional repeated measures for factorial designs.
+A description of this package can be found in [1], theoretical derivations of the test statistics are in [2] and [3].

 To install the current development version: